 Bacon Roll-Ups are an appetizer that my husband requested when we first got married as it was one of his favorites that his mom made for their holidays growing up.
 The original recipe is Wonder Bread, cream cheese and bacon, over the years I have made some changes and here is what they have become:

--One loaf Dave’s Killer Bread, White Done Right
+-1 loaf Dave’s Killer Bread, White Done Right (or your favorite sliced bread)

 -14 slices high quality bacon, cut in thirds